What would be the first thought that would come to your mind when you hear someone saying that they are having a sleep divorce?

-Oh no!
-Divorce can be so stressful but wait, what is sleep divorce and is it the same as the divorce that we all know?
-There can be many ideas rushing to your mind right now about the true meaning of sleep divorce and why married couples are doing it.
+Divorce can be extremely stressful but wait, what is sleep divorce, and how is it different from the divorce that we all know?
+There can be many ideas rushing to your mind right now about its true meaning and why married couples are practicing it.

-When you hear the word sleep divorce, some may think that it’s all about sleeping with husband during divorce process but it’s not like that.
+When you hear the word sleep divorce, some may think that it’s all about sleeping with your husband during the divorce process but it’s not like that.

-If you are wondering what percent of married couples sleep in separate beds, you’d be surprised to know that based on a recent survey, almost a whopping 40% of married couples would rather sleep in different beds than sleep together with their spouses.
+If you are wondering what percent of married couples sleep in separate beds, you’d be surprised to know that based on a recentsurvey, one in every four couples would rather sleep in different beds than sleep together with their spouses.

 It may not be something that is being openly talked about but knowing how many married couples sleep in separate beds and finding the reason behind it is indeed a surprise.

 The survey also shows that some marriages end up in divorce simply because they are sleep deprived or are being disturbed by loud snoring and frequent tossing and turning and even body heat.
 You can’t underestimate the power of uninterrupted good night’s sleep.

 Many couples who practice sleep divorce are amazed by how it has made them even stronger as a couple and if you’re wondering if this will affect their sexual intimacy – you’re wrong.